-I have to admit there is something wonderful to see a beautiful piece of meat sizzle and cook on the grill.
-We can always add natural wood to the briquettes to give it a different flavor, or enhance it.
+I have to admit there is something wonderful to see a beautiful piece of flat iron steak sizzling and cooking on the grill.
+We can always add natural wood chips to the briquettes to give it a different flavor, or enhance it.

 My dad loved to barbeque.
 To him it was a labor of love and I miss it.
 He taught me brush any meat with rosemary springs soaked on olive oil.

 Last night we had a very lean Flat Iron Steak.
 Made a quick marinate, let it rest and tendering for one hour.
 On the grill it went and voila dinner was served.
 Not exactly….
 Roasted potatoes and a refreshing salad with a tarragon vinaigrette were the best side dishes for it.

 I do love to read cooking magazines and I found this great suggestion: Cut the long piece of flat-iron steak lengthwise to split it in two long strips.
 Consequently allowing the marinate to penetrate better in the meat hence shortening the amount of time to let it rest.
 Great suggestion that I will use from now on.

 The meat was tender, juicy and, most of all, cooked evenly.

 Marinated Flat Iron Steak - Great Summer BBQ

 - 1 pound flank steak 1 2 pound flank steak

 - 1 lemon Zest of 1 lemon